Questions and Answers from 2015

 - Cedar-apple Rust, Missouri Botanical Garden

 Q: We have a 13-acre parcel south of Waldoboro on the Medomak, about 10 to 15 feet above the high tide mark, and mostly densely forested with pine trees about 50 years old.
-We plan to ask a certified forester how much we can thin it out (it’s on a promontory, so mostly within 250 feet of water), but in general we want to replant with native species and create a small garden, for veggies, herbs, and some annuals and perennials.
-We plan to take soil samples to our local Extension office to test acidity levels, but we were wondering about the use of wood chips as mulch, as we have a lot of trees to trim and limb and would like to recycle what comes down and not just create huge brushpiles.
-Can you direct us to any fact sheets about use of wood-chip mulch or give us any ideas on using it constructively on our land?
+We plan to ask a certified forester how much we can thin it out (it’s on a promontory, so mostly within 250 feet of water), but in general, we want to replant with native species and create a small garden, for veggies, herbs, and some annuals and perennials.
+We plan to take soil samples to our local Extension office to test acidity levels, but we were wondering about the use of wood chips as mulch, as we have a lot of trees to trim and limb and would like to recycle what comes down and not just create huge brush piles.
+Can you direct us to any fact sheets about the use of wood-chip mulch or give us any ideas on using it constructively on our land?

 A: The products created from thinning and pruning in your woodlot can vary depending on the kind of equipment being used to process the trees and branches.
 Particle size, species mix, and whether your final material contains bark and/or wood all make a difference in what it is called and what it is best used for.
 Wood chips (1-2″ in size) are a highly sought-after mulch in perennial beds and shrubs, between raised beds, and in permanent walkways of any kind of garden.
 Commercial growers commonly use wood chips or bark mulch in raspberry and highbush blueberry production to inhibit weed growth and conserve water around plants.
-These fact sheets from Cornell University and the Colorado State Master Gardener Program go into more detail about appropriate use of mulches, including wood chips.
+These fact sheets from the Colorado State Master Gardener Program go into more detail about appropriate use of mulches, including wood chips.
 When used on the soil surface, wood chip mulch does not tend to tie up too much nitrogen, but when incorporated, the very high C:N ratio could become problematic for plant growth, so be sure not to incorporate the wood chips into the soil in an area where you are growing your vegetables and herbs, and stick to mulches like straw under those plants.
 If you have more than you can use in a few years, I’m sure your gardening friends and neighbors would love to hear from you!

 Q: My tomatoes are splitting as they ripen.
 What is the cause?
 Should I pick them early and let them ripen on the windowsill?